Jay Foreman (businessman): Oaktree Capital Management

-The Bridge Direct / Basic Fun
+The Bridge Direct / Basic Fun!

 In 2009, Foreman and Oaktree Capital Management founded The Bridge Direct, a consumer products company focused on children's entertainment products.
 The plan was to grow the company organically through internally conceived product lines, as well as through acquisitions.
-Initially, the company acted as a licensee and agent for Cepia LLC, maker of the world famous Zhu Zhu Pets toys.
+Initially, the company acted as a licensee and agent for Cepia LLC, maker of the world-famous ZhuZhu Pets toys.
 In 2010, The Bridge Direct launched its first internally conceived toy line by acquiring the licensing rights for pop star Justin Bieber.
 Propelled by the singer's ascent to fame, the doll line quickly became a hit with fans.

 Foreman began implementing his acquisition strategy for The Bridge Direct in 2013.
-His first target was the Good Stuff company and its Basic Fun Division, based in Jersey City, NJ.
-Good Stuff was a supplier of toys to the leisure industry), and the Basic Fun division was known for collectable key chains, novelty and retro toys.
+His first target was the Good Stuff company and its Basic Fun! division, based in Jersey City, NJ.
+Good Stuff was a supplier of toys to the leisure industry, and the Basic Fun! division was known for collectible key chains, novelty, and retro toys.
 The acquisition in 2013 expanded The Bridge Direct's product offering and distribution.
 The retro toy line became a large part of the combined company's portfolio, including reproductions of classic toys like the Fisher-Price Chatter Phone and Hasbro's Lite-Brite and electronic Simon game.
 The company subsequently added more retro toys to its portfolio including classic reproductions of the original My Little Pony and Pound Puppies toys, as well as a line of handheld electronic games including Pac-Man, Frogger, and The Oregon Trail.